kant01ne/tcd-WT-trello-clone/README.md

 Change the mysql settings ($user and $pass var) to fit with your local mysql settings in 'DB.php' file.

 Open 'http://localhost/tcd-WT-trello-clone/' in your browser.

+Login using 'antoinek@tcd.ie' or create a new account.

 ## Entity Diagram Relationship